Klaviyo icon

 5 Best Klaviyo Alternatives for 2026

-Klaviyo is the go-to email platform for e-commerce, but it gets expensive fast as your list grows, the learning curve is steep, and there's no landing page builder or migration support on most plans.
-If the cost or complexity isn't working, here are five alternatives.
+Klaviyo is the go-to email platform for ecommerce, but it gets expensive fast as your list grows, the learning curve is steep, and there's no landing page builder or migration support on most plans.
+If you need a cheaper Klaviyo alternative, a simpler competitor, or a different approach to personalization and abandoned cart automation, here are five options worth comparing.

 Quick Summary